The Trilemma of Truth in Large Language Models: Experiments

 \subsection{Data}

-We introduce three new data sets consisting of factually \textit{true}, factually \textit{false}, and \textit{neither} statements.
-You can download the full data set from our \href{https://huggingface.co/datasets/carlomarxx/trilemma-of-truth}{HuggingFace} or \href{https://github.com/carlomarxdk/trilemma-of-truth}{GitHub} repositories.
-The \textit{neither} statements are the ones whose truthfulness value cannot be determined at the present moment (due to the lack of information).

-While several benchmark data sets for veracity and factuality evaluation exist, prior work has shown that some of these may be partially included in the pretraining or fine-tuning stages of LLMs~\cite{xu2024benchmarking}.
-Additionally, some data sets rely on LLMs themselves to generate portions of the data~\cite{azaria2023internal}, which may introduce modeling biases.
-In contrast, our goal was to minimize the risk of data contamination while also maintaining higher control over data provenance and quality.
+We introduce three new datasets comprising factually \textit{true}, factually \textit{false}, and \textit{neither} statements.
+While several benchmarks for veracity and factuality evaluation exist, prior work has shown that some of these may be incorporated into the pretraining or fine-tuning stages of LLMs~\cite{fang-etal-2025-lastingbench}.
+In contrast, our goal is to minimize the risk of data contamination while also maintaining higher control over data provenance and quality.
+Hence, we assemble new data sets that involve statements related to specific themes (see~\Cref{tab:data_set} for examples): \squishlist \item \textbf{City Locations} data set contains statements about cities and their corresponding countries extracted from the \texttt{GeoNames} geographical knowledge database~\cite{geonames}. \item \textbf{Medical Indications} data set consists of statements about the medications and their corresponding indications from the \texttt{DrugBank 5.1.12} knowledge base~\cite{wishart2018drugbank}. \item \textbf{Word Definitions} data set is based on the \citet{wordsapi} dictionary; these statements involve words and their synonyms or relations. \squishend